-Named one of the top ten “eco-heroes” of the planet by the UK’s Independent and lauded as the “environmental messenger” by Vanity Fair and an “environmental woman of impact” by Variety, Simran has contributed numerous segments to NBC Nightly News, CNBC, PBS, The Oprah Winfrey Show and The Today Show, and has written and hosted content for Sundance Channel and MSNBC.
-She has been featured on NPR and is the host of the EMMY award-winning PBS documentary A School in the Woods.
-Simran will also serve as host and online contributor of the upcoming PBS series on science and sustainability, slated to air in October 2013.
+Named one of the top ten “eco-heroes” of the planet by the UK’s Independent, and lauded as the “environmental messenger” by Vanity Fair and an “environmental woman of impact” by Variety, Simran has contributed numerous segments to CNBC, PBS, MSNBC, The Oprah Winfrey Show and The Today Show.
+She has been featured on ABC radio and television in Australia, Vatican Radio in Italy and NPR in the United States.
+Simran was the national environmental correspondent for NBC News, the anchor/writer of Sundance Channel’s first dedicated environmental programming and the host of the EMMY award-winning PBS documentary A School in the Woods.
+Simran is currently the host/digital contributor to the PBS series QUEST: The Science of Sustainability.

 Simran has served, since 2008, as an associate fellow at the Asia Society.
 Simran was also a fellow in the Poynter Institute’s Sense-Making project, a Ford Foundation-funded program studying the integration of new media and democratic values.
 Simran holds an M.B.A. in sustainable business from the Presidio Graduate School and graduated cum laude with a B.A. in sociology and women’s studies from Smith College.
 She is the 2009 recipient of the Smith College Medal, awarded to alumnae demonstrating extraordinary professional achievements and outstanding service to their communities, the 2010 recipient of the American College Personnel Association Champion of Sustainability award for leadership on sustainability in academe, and the 2011 winner of the National Education Association Mobile Project Award.

 Download her bio here.